gnustep/libs-gui/README.md

 program (even non-free programs).
 If you distribute the libraries along with your program, you must make the improvements you have made to the libraries freely available.
 You should read the COPYING.LIB file for more information.
-All files in the 'Source', 'Headers', 'NSCharacterSets', 'NSTimeZones', and 'Resources' directories and subdirectories under this are covered under the LGPL.
+All files in the 'Source', 'Headers', directories and subdirectories under this are covered under the LGPL.

 GNUstep tools, test programs, and other files are covered under the